There’s nothing quite like being a tradesperson, whether you’re a plasterer, bricklayer, electrician or gas engineer.

 And no matter your trade, there are certain things that everyone in the industry will understand.

-You get called out for a “small problem”, but upon arrival, you soon realise that’s not the case.
-A small problem has been made a hundred times worse by the homeowners attempting a bit of DIY.
+You get called out for a “small problem, ” but you soon realise that’s not the case upon arrival.
+Instead, a small problem has been made a hundred times worse by the homeowners attempting a bit of DIY.

-Research from Local Heroes has found that the Great British public pays out £34 billion a year fixing their DIY fails.
+Research from Local Heroes has found that the Great British public pays £34 billion a year to fix their DIY fails.

 You’ve worked hard all week, and hey, you make the rules.
-You’ve earned it, so you’re going to clock out at 1 pm on a Friday.
+You’ve earned it, so you’ll clock out at 1pm on a Friday.
 You’re making the most of your weekend – and rightly so.

-It’s a right-of-passage that every apprentice has to experience.
-Whether you’re asked to find that “left-handed hammer’ or sent off to pick something up that doesn’t exist, everyone in the skilled trades has been there.
-Some may say it’s bullying, but you know it’s character building and it made you who you are today.
+It’s a right of passage that every apprentice has to experience.
+Whether you’re asked to find that “left-handed hammer’ or sent off to pick up a bubble for the spirit level, every tradesperson has been there.
+Some may say it’s bullying, but you know it’s character-building and made you who you are today.

 After going through numerous pranks and practical jokes yourself, it’s only fair that you get to inflict the same on the new apprentices that come along.
 They’ll thank you one day.

-When you’re in the skilled trades, you’ll often be working outside, and when it’s sunny, you’ll be sure to make the most of it.
-While your office worker friends are stuck in stuffy offices all day, you’re out basking in the sunshine.
+As a tradesperson, you’ll often be working outside, and when it’s sunny, you’ll be sure to make the most of it.
+So while your office worker friends are stuck in stuffy offices all day, you’re out basking in the sunshine.

 Being self-employed is all well and good until it comes to sorting your self-assessment.
 The last-minute scramble to find receipts each year drives you mad.
 Every year you promise next year will be different.
 It never is.

-Your job is no doubt more physically demanding than an office job.
+Your job is undoubtedly more physically demanding than an office job.
 5 am starts are brutal at any time of year, not just in Winter.
 It’s not perfect, but you wouldn’t have it any other way.
 Your workmates, the banter and being your own boss is unbeatable.

-Two years ago, we reported that there no better time to learn a trade, and the demand for skilled workers has continued to rise ever since.
-With a skills shortage combined with a higher demand for those in the skilled trades, wages have increased – and that is just one of the reasons why the trades industry is a great industry to join.
+Two years ago, we reported that there is no better time to learn a trade, and the demand for skilled workers has continued to rise.
+With a skills shortage combined with a higher demand for skilled trades, wages have increased – and that is just one of the reasons why the trades industry is a great industry to join.